damhiya/NonogramSolver/README.md

 # NonogramSolver
-This is a Nonogram puzzle solver program implemented using scheme
+This is a Nonogram puzzle solver program implemented by scheme

 ##Compile
 This project needs Gambit Scheme (or any scheme implementation) to compile